 In large bowl, blend together flour, oats, brown sugar, cinnamon, baking powder, baking soda, and salt.

-In medium bowl, combine milk, oil, cranberry sauce and egg; blend well.
+In medium-size bowl, combine milk, oil, cranberry sauce and egg; blend well.

 Fold wet ingredients into dry ingredients all at once and stir until dry ingredients are moistened.

-Fill muffin cups about 3/4 (or just a little more) full.
+Fill muffin cups about 3/4 full (or even just a little more).
 Bake 20 minutes at 400˚F, or until toothpick inserted in center comes out clean.
-You can eat these warm right out of the oven…spread with a little butter or Cranberry-Pecan Cream Cheese Spread.
-Or, let the muffins cool completely and top them with this glaze…
+You can eat these warm right out of the oven or let the muffins cool completely and top them with this glaze…

 CRANBERRY SAUCE GLAZE

-- 1 1/2 Tablespoons milk or half and half
+1 1/2 Tablespoons milk or Half & Half (light cream)

 In small bowl, mix powdered sugar and milk (or half and half) together, blending well.
 Stir in the cranberry sauce and blend well.
 Drizzle over cooled muffins, then sprinkle with pecans if desired.
 Let glaze set and then serve.

 This is a great muffin for fall and winter when you’re craving that great cranberry flavor.
 And it’s always nice to bake muffins and other goodies when it’s cold outside!
-What have you been baking this winter?
+What have you been baking this holiday season?